andymeneely/project-timber-wolf/rules/RULES.md

 NPCs all come with three actions: two Default actions and one "Roll 6" action, which is available if the NPC die rolled a 6.
 If an NPC has any Ideas💡, they may modify their die roll as with a regular character.

-## Guard Dogs

-Guard Dogs are Guards.
-Additionally, when a Guard Dog becomes adjacent to a Character:

-  1. Move the Guard Dog onto that character and
-  2. Place a Blank token over the Shield to mark that space as already Revealed (if necessary)

-If a Guard Dog is added to a tile that does not already have a character and is adjacent to multiple characters, your team chooses which character the Dog jumps onto.

-**TODO MAKE A FIGURE FOR THIS**

 ## Story Beacon